terrycojones/pegwords/README.md

   WORDS:  hello world
 ```

-And if you want to check a sequence of words has the expected digit sequence:
+You can also check if a sequence of words has the expected digit sequence:

 ```
 $ ./words-to-digits.py --expected 5456 hello world